5. Running QC and BrainSuite Dashboard¶

 Important

-The web server instance must be run on a system with read access to the output folder and with the ability to serve content through any firewalls between itself and the user.
+The web server instance must be run on a system with read access to the output folder and with the ability to serve content through any firewalls between itself and you.

 docker run -ti --rm \